 The Croydon Tram Crash was dealt solely by the BTP DVI team and the team also took the ownership of the recovery of the bodies from the Manchester Arena terrorist incident.
 At both the London Bridge incident and Grenfell Tower fire, the BTP DVI team were working with the MPS and City of London colleagues and through the leadership of the team, they were able to work in a unified coordinated way.

-However it is due to each individual team members’ dedication to the process and their commitment to do the best for the individual who has lost their life and their loved ones, that the team have done such an excellent job and been able to be deployed to all these incidents in such a short period of time, sacrificing their own time to help others.
+However it is due to each individual team members’ dedication to the process and their commitment to do the best for the individual who has lost their life and their loved ones, that the team have done such an excellent job.
+Being able to be deployed to all these incidents in such a short period of time, sacrificing their own time to help others.
 The last few months have allowed the BTP DVI team to demonstrate their extremely high levels professionalism and dedication, at such a critical and sensitive time.

-As Charlotte Vitty Chief Executive for the British Transport Police Authority wrote to one member of the BTP DVI team “The work you are doing is immensely important and vital to not only our Force but for other critical incidents that have happened.”“
+As Charlotte Vitty Chief Executive for the British Transport Police Authority wrote to one member of the BTP DVI team: “The work you are doing is immensely important and vital to not only our Force but for other critical incidents that have happened.”“